25 October 2022 / Laura Garvin Gomez

 You can replicate some of those aromas with the help of some essential oils, transforming your home into your own little Christmas paradise this year.
 We explain how with our list of the 10 best Christmas essential oils to use in your home.

-Cinnamon is a classic Christmas smell, bringing warmth and comfort to any home which makes it perfect for the winter season.
+Cinnamon essential oil has a classic Christmas smell, bringing warmth and comfort to any home which makes it perfect for the winter season.

 It’s an age-old oil that has been used by healers, herbalist and therapists for centuries, and studies have shown that cinnamon oil can also offer a range of benefits such as: